 substantially limit one or more major life activities.
 Our staff is available to answer

 questions about accommodations and services as well as to provide information about

 Asian Arts and Culture Center

-dialogue through a broad range of artistic and cultural experiences related to Asia.
+through a broad range of artistic and cultural experiences related to Asia.

 The Career Center is committed to providing a welcoming, inclusive, and supportive learning environment

 for all students.
 We recognize, respect, and integrate students’ diverse backgrounds,